ipokkel/gpt-prompt-generator/README.md

 - **Code Snippet Errors**: Verify that GitHub/Gist links are correctly formatted
 - **Browser Extension Issues**: If suggested extensions don't work well, try a different one from the list

-## Browser Extensions for Markdown Conversion

-The plugin suggests browser extensions for converting HTML content to Markdown based on your browser.
-These suggestions are dynamic and display different options based on browser detection.
-A comprehensive list of supported extensions is maintained in the plugin's `briefs/browser-extension-list.md` file.

-Supported browsers include:
-- Chrome/Chromium
-- Firefox
-- Safari
-- Microsoft Edge

 ## Debug Logging & Issue Reporting

 The GPT Prompt Generator includes a comprehensive debug logging system to help identify and resolve issues during testing and development.